 Everyone loves brownies, right?
 They are Cheryl’s favorite dessert and she has been asking me to make her some with walnuts for ages.
-My new gluten-free vegan brownie recipe has her seal of approval.
+My new gluten free vegan teff brownies have her seal of approval.
 She never suspected that they were gluten-free!

-Please note that this post is sponsored by The Teff Company, the makers of Maskal Teff™ products.
-I’m so excited to work with them.
-It’s now my go-to gluten-free flour, and I think you’ll love cooking with it too.
+This post is sponsored by The Teff Company, the makers of Maskal Teff™ products.
+It’s my go-to gluten-free flour, and I think you’ll love cooking with it too.
 If you can’t find them in your local store, you can order Maskal Teff™ products on Amazon.

 I think the fine grind of the teff flour really makes it easy to bake with.
 It doesn’t have the bits of bran that you expect from whole wheat flour.
 It feels a little like extra-fine ground cornmeal.